The physical and chemical processes in protoplanetary disks: constraints on the composition of comets: Chemistry in Protplanetary disks

 \citet{Guzman2017} observed H$^{13}$CN and HC$^{15}$N to find HCN/HC$^{15}$N ratio of 80-160 in five disks, which are roughly consistent with the values in comets.
 In the disk of TW Hya (Table \ref{tab:N_isotope}), \citet{Hily-Blant2019} found that the HCN/HC$^{15}$N ratio increases with radius, which is consistent with the fractionation due to selective photodissociation \citep[see also][]{Guzman2017}.
 The ratio of CN/C$^{15}$N, on the other hand, is $323\pm 30$ \citep{Hily-Blant2019}.
 The different $^{14}$N/$^{15}$N ratio in HCN and CN could be a natural outcome of the vertical gradient of molecular abundance; i.e. CN has its abundance peak in the upper layer than that of HCN \citep{Cazzoletti2018_CN, Teague_2020} (\S 3.1).

 Carbon and oxygen isotope ratios in comets are mostly consistent with the Solar abundance, with the notable exception of some molecules in 67P/C-G (see the chapter by Biver et al. for more details).
-On the theoretical side, selective photodissociation of CO, combined with the isotope exchange reactions of C$^+$ + CO, could induce the fractionation of $^{12}$C/$^{13}$C and $^{16}$O/$^{17}$O/$^{18}$O \citep{Yurimoto2004, Lyons2005}. \citet{Miotello2014} calculated the isotope fractionation of CO in disk models to show that the abundance and thus the line flux of C$^{18}$O and C$^{17}$O could be significantly reduced by the selective photodissociation, especially in disks with grain growth.
+On the theoretical side, selective photodissociation of CO, combined with isotope exchange reaction of $^{13}$C$^+$ + CO $\rightarrow$ $^{13}$CO + C$^+$, could induce fractionation of $^{12}$C/$^{13}$C and $^{16}$O/$^{17}$O/$^{18}$O \citep{Yurimoto2004, Lyons2005}. \citet{Miotello2014} calculated the isotope fractionation of CO in disk models to show that the abundance and thus the line flux of C$^{18}$O and C$^{17}$O could be significantly reduced by the selective photodissociation, especially in disks with grain growth.
 Observational confirmation is challenging, since the lines of the major isotope of CO are optically thick, while the rare isotope lines are very weak. \citet{Smith2009} found that the C$^{18}$O/CO and C$^{17}$O/CO ratios are lower than the elemental abundances in the disk of VV CrA by observing absorption lines in the near-infrared with the binary star as a possible light source.
-As for carbon, \citet{Visser2018} calculated CN/$^{13}$CN and HCN/H$^{13}$N ratios in the disk model to find that the fractionation is not very large at $20-100$ au; the molecular $^{12}$C/$^{13}$C ratio is $\sim 50-70$ for the elemental abundance of $^{12}$C/$^{13}$C$=69$.
-In TW Hya, \citet{Hily-Blant2019} found that the HCN/H$^{13}$N ratio is mostly flat with $77.9-88.7$ at $R=20-55$ au.
-Recently, \cite{Furuya22b} detected HC$^{18}$O$^+$ emission in TW Hya.
+As for carbon, \citet{Hily-Blant2019} found that the HCN/H$^{13}$CN ratio is mostly flat with $77.9-88.7$ at $R=20-55$ au in the disk of TW Hya. \citet{yoshida22}, on the other hand, derived $^{12}$CO/$^{13}$CO$=21\pm 5$ at $70-110$ au, which indicates the fractionation via the isotope fractionation (C$^+$ + CO) in the gas of high C/O ($>1$) elemental abundance. \cite{Furuya22b} detected HC$^{18}$O$^+$ emission in TW Hya.
 Combining this detection with previous H$^{13}$CO$^+$ observation and disk chemical model, $^{13}$CO/C$^{18}$O ratio is estimated to be consistent with the elemental abundance ratio in the local ISM.
+More recently, \citet{Yamato24a} found that the $^{12}$C/$^{13}$C ratios of freshly sublimated complex organic molecules in V883 Ori is low ($\sim 20-30$) (section 4.2).

 In summary, we see at least a qualitative agreement in deuterium enrichment and nitrogen fractionation between disks and comets, in spite of the fact that we are observing gaseous components in disks, rather than ice.